tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what's your favorite song of all time?
 - in a world of compromises, how do I keep true to myself?
 - how did it feel to get me go to make my own life?
+- have you ever faced total despair? what did you do?

 - what world events had the most impact on you while you were growing up? did any of them personally affect your family?